 can start creating a life we truly love.
 Resourcefulness is like a muscle that can be trained and when you do, you’ll quickly reap the benefits.
 Furthermore, when we let go of the need for things to be a certain way and embrace what life has to offer us – that’s when the magic can really start happening!
 That’s when new opportunities can present themselves and open new doors for us, and when we’re in a position to really flourish abroad.

 Pillar 4: Pursuing meaningful activities.
-Whether it’s a job or entrepreneurial endeavor, a hobby, charity work, creating something artistic or raising your children to become strong, empowered and happy global citizens… Any activity that you look forward to, that can get you in a state of “flow” and provides meaning to you will not only increase your own happiness but will also allow you to leave your mark in this world.
+Whether it’s a job or entrepreneurial endeavour, a hobby, charity work, creating something artistic or raising your children to become strong, empowered and happy global citizens… Any activity that you look forward to, that can get you in a state of “flow” and provides meaning to you will not only increase your own happiness but will also allow you to leave your mark in this world.

 My coaching work is dedicated to building and strengthening these four pillars in you.
-Throughout my international journey I was able to develop these pillars within myself.
+Throughout my international journey, I was able to develop these pillars within myself.
 I’ve learnt that I needed both, roots to be grounded in and wings to fly away.
 I searched for true belonging in different places, until I realized that I already intrinsically belonged: to myself.
 Our sense of belonging should not be attached to a certain identity, like our nationality.
 Identity is a fluid concept and in our essence, we are so much more than the holder of a certain passport, for instance.

 So if it’s not the borders, boundaries and our image to the outside that define us, what does?
 I believe that we get to define and to re-define our identity along our journey – without ever having to sacrifice our authentic inner selves.